openeuler-mirror/raspberrypi/README.en.md

 #### Quickly Build without kernel compilation(Recommended)

 >![](documents/public_sys-resources/icon-notice.gif) **NOTICE:**
->Two openEuler versions are currently supported, i.e., 20.09 and 20.03 LTS SP1.
+>Two openEuler versions are currently supported, i.e., 20.09, 20.03 LTS SP1 and 21.03.
 >When building an image with Xfce/UKUI/DDE desktop environment, you need to pay attention to three issues:
 >1.
-For building an image with Xfce desktop environment, note that only openEuler 20.09 is currently supported.
-You need to add an additional repository, i.e., the information of `[Xfce]` in the description of the parameter `-r/--repo`.
-Note that this repository is temporary for test, and it is used to supplement the related software packages of Xfce omitted by the repositories of openEuler 20.09.
+For building an image with Xfce desktop environment, note that only openEuler 21.03 is currently supported.
 >2.
-For building an image with DDE desktop environment, note that only openEuler 20.03 LTS SP1 is currently supported.
+For building an image with DDE desktop environment, note that only openEuler 20.03 LTS SP1 and 21.03 are currently supported.
 >3.
 Need to set the parameter `-s/--spec`.
 Please refer to the description of this parameter for details.

 Build images with packages of raspberrypi-kernel, raspberrypi-firmware, and raspberrypi-bluetooth.